rbxmath/rbxmath.github.io/_pages/course.md

 ## Prerequisites

-* High school algebra 1
+* High school algebra 1, to the level of unit 8 in [Khan Academy's algebra 1 series](https://www.khanacademy.org/math/algebra).
-* Some familiarity with programming, preferably on Roblox
+* Some familiarity with programming, preferably on Roblox.
+Experience working with the Vector3 and CFrame objects (or their equivalents in another game engine) will be helpful.

 ## Registration